cabforum/smime/SBR.md

     * a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8));
     * Registration Reference allocated in accordance with the identified Registration Scheme.

-   Note: Registration References MAY contain hyphens but Registration Schemes, ISO 3166 country codes, and ISO 3166-2 identifiers do not.
+   **Note**: Registration References MAY contain hyphens but Registration Schemes, ISO 3166 country codes, and ISO 3166-2 identifiers do not.
 Therefore if more than one hyphen appears in the structure, the leftmost hyphen is a separator, and the remaining hyphens are part of the Registration Reference.
 For example:

     * `NTRGB-12345678` (NTR scheme, Great Britain, Unique Identifier at Country level is 12345678).
     * `NTRUS+CA-12345678` (NTR Scheme, United States - California, Unique identifier at State level is 12345678).